secastel/phaser/phaser/README.md

 #Arguments
 ##Required
 * **--bam** - Comma separated list of BAM files containing reads.
 Duplicates should be marked, and files should be indexed using samtools index.
 * **--vcf** - VCF file containing genotype for the sample.
-May be gzipped.
+Must be gzipped and indexed.
 Chromosome names must be consistent between BAM and VCF.
 * **--sample** - Name of sample to use in VCF file.
 * **--baseq** - Minimum base quality at the SNP required for reads to be counted.
 * **--mapq** - Mimimum mapping quality for reads to be counted.
 Can be a comma separated list, each value corresponding to the min MAPQ for a file in the input BAM list.
 Useful in cases when using both for example DNA and RNA libraries which having different mapping qualities.